 It is also possible to interpret “bodily” as meaning in physical form.
 In the latter case, it would mean that God took on flesh.
 However, it would be difficult to explain how “all” the fullness of the Godhead can dwell in physical form.
 God is everywhere present.
 How can everywhere presence dwell in a local being?
-If this is the right meaning, then the idea would be corporeal.
-Jesus’ deity is permanently manifested in the incarnation (in the flesh).
+If this is the correct meaning, then the idea would be corporeal.
+Jesus’ deity was permanently manifested in the incarnation (in the flesh).

 Jesus Christ exists eternally as God.

 Jesus Christ exists eternally as God.
 He also sits at the right hand of God in his humanity.
 The God-man exists in undiminished deity and true humanity forever.